 If you’re using the monitor at a lower refresh rate or with FreeSync/G-SYNC Compatible, the Medium mode will work better as ‘Strong’ can introduce pixel overshoot (inverse ghosting) at lower refresh rates.

-Setting the overdrive setting to ‘Boost’ enables the backlight strobing technology, which reduces the perceived motion blur at a cost of picture brightness.
+Setting the overdrive setting to ‘Boost’ enables the backlight strobing technology, which reduces the perceived motion blur at the cost of picture brightness.

 Using the ‘MBR’ option in the OSD (On-Screen Display) menu of the monitor, you can adjust the intensity of backlight strobing from 1 to 20 in increments of ‘1’ allowing you to find the perfect trade-off between motion clarity and picture brightness.